Chinese President Xi Jinping To Visit North Korea This Week

 Improved ties with Pyongyang could boost Beijing's bargaining power with Washington, NPR's Rob Schmitz reports from Shanghai.

 Last week, Trump told reporters at the White House that he received a "beautiful letter" from North Korea's leader.
-He also responded to media reports that the CIA was working with Kim's half-brother before he was assassinated with a nerve-agent in 2017.
+He also responded to media reports that the CIA was working with Kim's half-brother before he was assassinated with a nerve agent in 2017.
 Trump said he "wouldn't let that happen under my auspices."

-Kim has also been building closer relations with Russian President Vladimir Putin.
+Kim has also been building closer relationships with Russian President Vladimir Putin.
 He traveled to the Russian city of Vladivostok to meet with Putin in April, and the two leaders vowed to form deeper ties.
 Putin first visited Pyongyang in 2000.

 Putin recently met Xi in Tajikistan, giving him ice cream to celebrate the Chinese president's 66th birthday.